syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 }
 {% endhighlight %}
 {% endtabs %}
-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.
 ![](How-to_images/ExternalSearching_img1.jpeg)

-##  Configure Grid through Grid Model properties
+##  Configure grid through grid Model properties

 There comes a time when you want to set Grid properties other than using Grid builder i.e., in the Controller side.
 At the time you can pass `GridProperties` Model instance as a parameter to Grid Helper.